 - In all cases of an appeal, the dean of students’ office shall review the appeal and pertinent facts relative to the appeal, determine if further investigation is warranted, and render a decision.
 The administrator or panel will make a determination based on the written record.
 Appeals are not intended to be a de novo review, i.e., they are not intended to be a review from the beginning.
 The appellate's responsibility in reviewing an appeal includes:

 (a) affirming the findings;

 (b) altering the findings only where there is clear error based on the stated appeal grounds; or

 (c) altering the sanctions only where there is clear evidence that the sanctions were substantially disproportionate to the violation.

 - If a case is remanded for further investigation an additional appeal option may apply after a new decision is rendered.

 - The original sanction will be in effect throughout the duration of the appeals process unless otherwise specified in the outcome letter.
 The sanction will be altered only if and when the respondent is informed by the Dean of Students Office that such a decision has been made.

 - In the rare event that the Dean of Students serves directly as the conduct meeting administrator, the appeal will go directly to the President of the College or other designee of the President.

 The Dean of Students Office will make a final decision within ten (10) business days of receiving the appeal.
 This timeframe may be extended for good cause as necessary to ensure the integrity and completeness of the review.
 Any extension of the timeframe, and the reason for the extension, will be shared with the parties in writing.
 The Dean of Students Office's decision is final.

-Appeals may be submitted after the seven (7) day deadline if previously unavailable relevant evidence that could affect the outcome becomes available.
+Appeals may be submitted after the five (5) business day deadline if previously unavailable relevant evidence that could affect the outcome becomes available.